 • It is a good idea to suggest non-financial assistance during this time if your organization has volunteering services.
 A lot of the time, what an organization is missing is not money but time and effort.

 • During this time, it is especially important to retain employees and remain competitive in the nonprofit field.
 This could be done by creating an inclusive work environment, especially when bolstering wages is difficult at this time.

-Here in World Forgotten Children Foundation, one of our core missions is providing help for orphaned children with disabilities.
+Here at World Forgotten Children Foundation, one of our core missions is providing help for orphaned children with disabilities.
 Our past projects have helped children with disabilities all over the world, and we hope to continue our work.
+At WFCF, we are committed to our promise that 95 cents out of every $1.00 donated to WFCF is used in support of WFCF funded projects, so you can be assured that your donation will be used to help children around the world.
 You, too, can help us achieve our mission by donating today!